Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Non-zero helicity dynamics: interplay of energy and helicity

 The important point to note here is that rotating turbulence encompasses several different and distinct dynamical regimes, each with distinct set of solutions.
 Hence, the importance of using reduced equations for distinct asymptotic limits as has been explained by \citet{NS11} (see appendix A of \citep{NS11}).
-Within such a distinct limit of rapid rotation, the R-RHD equations have been derived by \citet{JKW98,kj06,Julien07,NS11} and a multiple scales wave turbulence theory has been developed in this paper for the asymptotically reduced equations.
+Within such a distinct limit of rapid rotation, the R-RHD equations have been derived by \citet{JKW98,kj06,Julien07,NS11} and a multiple scales perturbation method has been applied in this paper for the asymptotically reduced equations.
 In the following sections, we attempt to stitch together the important results of weak and strong turbulence of different dynamical regimes in order to clarify the picture of turbulent cascade that has evolved based on recent research literature.